nasa/cFS/README.md

     git submodule init
     git submodule update

 If running on a standard linux build, likely need to increase message queues.
-Recommendation is to set /proc/sys/fs/mqueue/msg_max to 256 or greater.
+Recommendation is to set /proc/sys/fs/mqueue/msg_max to 128 or greater:

+    root# echo 128 > /proc/sys/fs/mqueue/msg_max

 ## Build and Run